-The effects of the COVID-19 pandemic on mental health are yet to be seen in full, but the evidence we have so far makes for grim reading.
-The Centre for Mental Health predicts that as many as 10 million people will need additional mental health support in the UK in coming years.
+The effects of the pandemic on mental health are yet to be seen in full, but the evidence we have so far makes for grim reading.
+The Centre for Mental Health predicts that as many as 10m people will need additional mental health support in the UK in coming years.

 Dr Adrian James, President of the Royal College of Psychiatrists, went so far as to claim that the pandemic presents the greatest threat to mental health since the Second World War.
 Many people have suffered from poor mental health because of a loss of income, brought on by the pandemic and subsequent lockdowns.